The Times of Refreshing and Restitution (Acts 3:19-21)

 Times of Restitution

 The word “restitution” is translated from a Greek word that only appears in Acts 3:21, meaning “restoration” (Thayer) or “reconstitution” (Strong).
 A.T.
 Robertson says, “As a technical medical term it means complete restoration to health.”
 Regarding the phrase “restitution/restoration of all things” – For the last two thousand years, the Great Physician has been restoring man back to a righteous state of “spiritual health,” reconciling man to God (Mk.
 2:17; Rom.
 5:10).
 In a sense, things can now go back to the way they were before the fall of man (spiritually), without man and God being divided by sin (Isa.
 59:1, 2; Rom.
 6:23).
-However, this process will not be completed until the end of the time of restoration, when all who will be restored have been restored, and man will finally be resurrected to immortality, going to the pure realm of Heaven, “wherein dwelleth righteousness” (2 Pet.
+This restoration process began when John began preparing people for Jesus: …Elias truly shall first come, and restore all things.
+But I say unto you, That Elias is come already… (Mt.
+17:11-12; cf. 11:14; Lk.
+1:17).
+The process will not be completed until the end of the time of restoration, when all who will be restored have been restored, and man will finally be resurrected to immortality, going to the pure realm of Heaven, “wherein dwelleth righteousness” (2 Pet.
 3:9-13; cf. Rom.
 8:18-23; 1 Cor.
 15; Rev. 21:27, etc.).

 The phrase “restitution of all things” should not make one assume that all will be saved (Matt.
 7:13, 14), that Jesus will reign on earth for a thousand years, or that God will restore the earth to some pre-fall state.
 Christ’s kingdom is a spiritual kingdom existing now, and it will be delivered up to God upon Christ’s return (Jn.
 18:36; 1 Cor.
 15:24; Col. 1:13; 1 Thess.
 4:13–5:3; Rev. 1:9).
 The Christian’s “one hope” is reserved in Heaven, not on earth (Eph.
 4:4; 1 Pet.
 1:3, 4; cf. Matt.
 6:19-21; Lk.
 12:33; 18:22; Jn.
 14:1-3; 2 Cor.
 5:1; Col. 1:5; 3:1, 2; 2 Tim.
 4:18; Heb.
 4:1, 9-11, 14; 6:18-20; 11:14-16; 13:14, etc.).